Need to send money to a family member or friend in India urgently?

 Money Transfer Companies with Cash Pick-up facility

-Here is the list of money transfer services that offer cash pickup service in India (in no particular order).
+Here is the list of money transfer services that offer cash pickup services (in no particular order).

-I have included the number of agent locations, transfer fees, transfer limits and other important information that you need to know before sending money to a cash pick-up location in India.
+I have included the number of agent locations, transfer fees, transfer limits and other important information that you need to know before sending money to a cash pick-up location.

 Your recipient then simply needs to show the unique Reference number along with one valid photo ID proof to collect the money from any MoneyGram location.

 You can pay using a UK credit or debit card and for sending £1000 to India, you will pay £7 in fees.